christian-marie/talk-roundtrip/slides.md

                              (^? key k)
 ```

-# JsonSyntax combinators

-## When you want to ensure something is there
+# Combinators: When you want to ensure something is there

 ```haskell
 is :: (JsonSyntax s, Eq a) => s a -> a -> s ()